 Greg Dubinsky focuses his practice on complex commercial litigation, along with government and regulatory matters.
 He has represented both plaintiffs and defendants in cases involving contract disputes, antitrust law, and First Amendment issues.

 Greg has been appointed by three U.S. Courts of Appeals to brief and present oral argument.
 Greg argued before the U.S. Court of Appeals for the First Circuit in defense of an order of the U.S. District Court for the District of Massachusetts on an important First Amendment question: the permissibility of restrictions on the press’s access to criminal jurors’ personal information.
+The First Circuit's decision commended him for his "abl[e] perform[ance]."
 He also argued in the U.S. Court of Appeals for the D.C.
 Circuit in defense of an order of the U.S. District Court for the District of Columbia permitting a defamation suit to proceed to trial.
 Greg will argue a civil rights case brought by a former California state prisoner in the U.S. Court of Appeals for the Ninth Circuit.

 Before private practice, Greg served as a law clerk to Associate Justice Anthony M. Kennedy of the Supreme Court of the United States.
 He also clerked for Judge Brett M. Kavanaugh of the U.S. Court of Appeals for the District of Columbia and for Judge Gary S. Feinerman of the U.S. District Court for the Northern District of Illinois.
 Before joining Holwell Shuster & Goldberg, Greg was an associate at Boies Schiller Flexner LLP.